sigma512/outlearn-culture-homework/modules/hubspot-culture-code.md

 # What's This Code?
 HubSpot is a very successful company that has been notable from the start as having strong views on culture.
 They are also based in Boston and are a fellow General Catalyst portfolio company that has generated a lot of buzz and had significant financial success.
 We should be aware of what they up to.

 The HubSpot executive team freely attributes many elements of their culture to the classic [Netflix culture deck](http://www.slideshare.net/reed2001/culture-1798664), but they have refined and added many attributes that are borrowed from other company cultures or are unique to them.
-We are including their culture deck here as an example of a Netflix cultural derivative that has met with some market success, but also had it's share of detractors.
-More on that in a minute.
-For now, just immerse yourself in their lofty aspirations.
+We are including HubSpot here as a Netflix cultural derivative that has met with some market success, but also had a few detractors.
 <!-- @link, "url" : "https://www.evernote.com/l/AAMmvxIx1x1AtoCK6dsru3loiwxcufqItFM", "text": "Read the HubSpot Culture Code." -->

 <!-- @multipleChoice -->